jCho23/VistaLife2/README.md

 # VistaLife2
-This ow to create Xamarin UITests using the Page Object architecture,
+This demo shows to create Xamarin UITests using the Page Object architecture.

 #Author
 **June Cho**--